Instrumentation

 Efficient vEM

-We have focused on rapidly and efficiently imaging targeted features of interest at high resolution, while also occasionally sampling the larger cellular context.
-The strategy of high-resolution “ROI imaging” and intermediate resolution “keyframe imaging”, developed in collaboration with Zeiss Inc and Fibics Inc, is now a central feature of FIB-SEM tomography acquisition software ATLAS3D (Narayan K et al 2014).
-We continue to explore methods of efficient vEM imaging in a variety of systems.
+We use imaging SOPs to rapidly and efficiently image targeted features of interest at high resolution, while also occasionally sampling the larger cellular context.
+The strategy of high-resolution “ROI imaging” and intermediate resolution “keyframe imaging” was originally developed in collaboration with Zeiss Inc and Fibics Inc, is now a central feature of FIB-SEM tomography acquisition (Narayan K et al 2014).
+We use a combination of AT and FIB-SEM to target specific regions in large specimens (Castranova D et al, 2025).

 Correlation

 Combining multiple imaging modalities to either relocate or register features of interest is a continuing area of interest in the group.
-We have standardized protocols that allow for easy correlative imaging (LM + FIB-SEM) of adherent cells (Narayan et al 2014) and continue to work on methods that will allow more efficient FIB-SEM imaging of adherent cells.
-More recently we have developed cryoCLEM approaches to trap and image transient events in thick samples by cryo LM and room temperature FIB-SEM (Chang YI et al 2021).
+We have standardized protocols that allow for 3D correlative imaging (LM + FIB-SEM) of difficult samples such as dividing cells within the drosophila spermatocytes (Kunduri G et al, 2022) and continue to work on methods that will allow more efficient FIB-SEM imaging of adherent cells.
+CryoCLEM approaches can be used to trap and image transient events in thick samples by cryo LM and room temperature FIB-SEM (Chang IY et al 2021).

 Segmentation & Visualization